-Arsenal Women v Reading Women
+Arsenal cruise to victory over Reading

 Post update

-Vivianne Miedema (Arsenal Women) wins a free kick in the attacking half.
+Tobin Heath (Arsenal Women) wins a free kick in the defensive half.

 Post update